SAP/spartacus-docs/_pages/ccp/configurable-products-integration.md

     </ng-container>
     ```

-### Commerce
+### Necessary Adjustments in Commerce

 The steps that can be done on the Spartacus side ensure that for a standard UI flow, configurations with issues cannot be ordered.
-Still it's needed to also block the creation of orders via OCC, otherwise an order containing such configurations can be created using e.g. the developer tools in the end-user's browser.
+However, you still need to block the creation of orders via OCC.
+Otherwise an order containing such configurations can be created using e.g. the developer tools in the end-user's browser.

-In your spring configuration, see that bean commerceWebServicesCartService refers to cartValidationStrategy instead of cartValidationWithoutCartAlteringStrategy.
+In your spring configuration, see that bean `commerceWebServicesCartService` refers to `cartValidationStrategy` instead of `cartValidationWithoutCartAlteringStrategy`.
 This can be achieved, for example, in the `spring.xml` of a custom extension, as follows:

 ```xml
 <alias name="customWebServicesCartService" alias="commerceWebServicesCartService"/>